OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    If it is subject to D-1121, **Load Deductions** from inbound operations marked as DeRE deductible, then **Generate D-1121**, or leave the period without documents so closing sets `indInexistDedu`.
-7. **Close Period** (D-1199).
+7. **Close Period** generates D-1199 but does not lock the month.
 Send periodics one type at a time: D-1101, then D-1106 (if any), then D-1121 (if any), then D-1199.
 Each auxiliary event needs the previous processing receipt.
+If the XML is wrong and still `generated`, **Discard Local Closing** and generate again.
 8. Confirm the company has an A1 certificate.
 Sending signs the payload;
    the event form still shows the unsigned XML.
 9. **Consult Results** after each send, or wait for the scheduled job **DeRE: consult sent batch results**.
 The POST only returns a protocol;
    acceptance and `nrRecibo` come from the later GET.
 Processing (`cdResposta` 1) leaves the batch sent so the cron retries.
+A successful D-1199 return sets the declaration to *Closed*.
 10. Do **not** send tables and periodics in the same batch.
 Do not send D-1011 before D-1001 is accepted, nor D-1199 before D-1101 has a processing receipt.